libkml/libkml/BuildingAndInstalling.md

 ## Build and run the libkml unit tests ##

 We have provided a large suite of unit tests to verify the correct behavior of libkml.
-We use the [GoogleTest framework](http://googletest.googlecode.com), which on Linux and Mac OS X is built automatically as a part of the automake process and is supplied in binary form for MS Windows.
+We use the [GoogleTest framework](http://googletest.googlecode.com).

-you can run the tests via ctest no matter what platform you are!
+you can run the tests via ctest no matter what platform you are using!

 ```
 ctest